THE IRISH DIVORCE ACT

 s.42 The court may order social reports from a probation officer, health board or anyone else.

-s.43 The cost of any mediation or counselling services for a spouse under this Act or the 1989 Act, or for a dependent child of such a spouse, shall be at the discretion of the court.
+s.43 The cost of any mediation or counselling services for a spouse, or for a dependent child of such a spouse, shall be at the discretion of the court.

 s.44 Where an engagement is broken off, the court will have power – as if the couple were married – to decide any dispute or claim to property in which either had an interest while they were engaged.